aptech/docs/docs/CR-previousindex.rst

 Format
 ----------------
-.. function:: pi = previousindex(i, o)
+.. function:: pi = previousindex(i, orders)

     :param i: indices into an array where :math:`M <= N`.
     :type i: Mx1 vector

-    :param o: orders of an N-dimensional array
+    :param orders: orders of an N-dimensional array
-    :type o: Nx1 vector
+    :type orders: Nx1 vector

-    :return pi: the index of the previous element or subarray in the array corresponding to *o*.
+    :return pi: the index of the previous element or subarray in the array corresponding to *orders*.

     :rtype pi: Mx1 vector of indices